zeta-chain/protocol-contracts/v2_localnet.md

 ## Experimenting with the New Architecture

-To experiment with the new architecture, you can deploy a local network using Anvil and test the gateways using the following commands:
+To experiment with the new architecture, you can deploy a local network using Hardhat and test the gateways using the following commands:

 Clone the repository
 ```